 - Housing double occupancy self-catering accommodations in student apartments

-- Stipend for Cultural field trips and Local excursions
+- Cultural field trips and local excursions with CAPA

 - Pre-departure orientation

 - Emergency medical insurance, including medical evacuation and repatriation